MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-power-platform-governance-part-0.md

 #### Environment considerations

 - Take care of your default environment
-- Think about an minimal set of environments
+- Think about a minimal set of environments
 - Set up Security groups

 #### Data Loss Prevention Policies